montrealrobotics/gradSLAM/docs/_pages/home.md

 @article{gradslam,
-    author  = { Krishna Murthy, J. and Iyer, Ganesh and Paull, Liam }, title   = { gradSLAM: Dense SLAM meets Automatic Differentiation }, journal = { arXiv },
-    year    = { 2019 },
+    author  = { Krishna Murthy, J. and Iyer, Ganesh and Paull, Liam }, title   = { gradSLAM: Dense SLAM meets Automatic Differentiation }, journal = { ICRA (to appear) }, year    = { 2020 },
 }
 ```

 ### Code

 gradSLAM will be released as an open-source SLAM framework for PyTorch.
-As the manuscript is currently under review, we are eyeing a release date in the latter half of January 2020.
+<s> As the manuscript is currently under review, we are eyeing a release date in the latter half of January 2020. </s>
+We are working on a full code release, and it's taking longer than expected.
+Estimated release month: April.

 <span style="color:blue">To be notified when code is released, one can track <a href="https://github.com/montrealrobotics/gradSLAM">this GitHub repository</a>. </span>